Lurkars/gloomhavensecretariat/README.md

 [Latest Online Version](https://lurkars.github.io/gloomhavensecretary/)

-An open source Gloomhaven Helper clone made as web app with Angular.
+An open source [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)) clone made as web app with Angular.

 This is basically a clone implementing the same functionality and look&feel of the original Gloomhaven Helper since I am not capable of good design/UX.
 So feel free to contribute better assets.